Aviation industry of Russia: Belarus

+Military aircraft

+In November 2025, it was reported that Belarus was considering joint participation in the Sukhoi Su-75 Checkmate project.

+Civil aircraft

 A joint venture between Ural Works of Civil Aviation (UZGA) and the 558th Aircraft Repair Plant based in Baranovichi aims to produce a utility aircraft, namely the LMS-192 Osvey, based on an earlier design study conducted by UZGA and its partner Diamond Aircraft.
 The aircraft is named after Lake Osveya in northern Belarus.